Alexzoofficial/Alexzo/replit.md

 I prefer iterative development, with a focus on clear and concise communication.
 Please ask before making major architectural changes or introducing new dependencies.
 I value detailed explanations when complex topics are discussed but prefer straightforward answers for routine tasks.
 Ensure all solutions are robust, scalable, and maintainable.

 ## System Architecture
 The application is built using Next.js 15.2.4 with TypeScript.
 UI components leverage Radix UI styled with Tailwind CSS, including custom theming for a responsive design with dark/light modes.
-Firebase Auth with Google OAuth handles user authentication (optional).
-The primary database is Neon Postgres, accessed via Drizzle ORM with type-safe queries.
+Firebase serves as the complete backend solution, providing authentication with Google OAuth and Firestore database for data storage.
 The system incorporates Google Analytics for tracking and runs on a development server configured for the Replit environment.
 Core features include an AI-powered platform interface, user authentication, blog functionality, contact forms, newsletter sign-ups, and a user dashboard.

 ## External Dependencies
-- **Database**:
-    - Neon Postgres (serverless Postgres database)
-    - Drizzle ORM (type-safe database queries)
-- **Firebase** (Optional):
+- **Firebase** (Primary Backend):
-    - Firebase Auth (for authentication with Google OAuth)
+    - Firebase Auth (authentication with Google OAuth)
+    - Firebase Firestore (NoSQL cloud database)
-    - Firebase Admin SDK (for server-side operations in API routes)
+    - Firebase Admin SDK (server-side operations in API routes)
 - **Next.js**: The core web framework.
 - **Radix UI**: For unstyled, accessible UI components.
 - **Tailwind CSS**: For utility-first styling.